LucienShui/huggingface-vscode-endpoint-server/README.md

 # Hugging Face VSCode Endpoint Server

-starcoder server for [huggingface-vscdoe](https://github.com/huggingface/huggingface-vscode) custom endpoint.
+A server for [huggingface-vscdoe](https://github.com/huggingface/huggingface-vscode) custom endpoints using LLMs.

-**Can't handle distributed inference very well yet.**
+Now properly handles multiple client requests.
+* still uses http
+* not using batches for inference
+  * for a single client, it's not required
+  * multi-client use may benefit

 ## Usage